Edge of Night

 |Shared By:||Richard Shore on Feb 13, 2011|

 |Admins:||andy patterson, M. Morley, Adam Stackhouse, Salamanizer suchoski, Justin Johnsen, Vicki Schwantes|

 DescriptionA prominent and striking line up the arete at the far right end of the main wall.
 A classic gear protected runout face climb.

-Easy but largely unprotected climbing up the arete with gear opportunities mostly in horizontal cracks.
-Better yet, place two for some added security.
-Cast off again on the exposed arete, with occasional 20 foot runouts between gear.
+Easy but largely unprotected climbing up the arete with occasional gear opportunities mostly in horizontal cracks.
+You might want to double up those placements for some added security, too.
+Cast off again on the exposed arete, with a few 20 foot runouts.

 Starting at the base of the wall, climb the arete directly up to a belay slightly off-route at the tree, or belay off gear near or above the tree.
 The second pitch is much more clean, fun, and exposed.

 LocationStarts just left of the gaping "4th class" gully that marks the rightmost end of the main wall.